J0hn-B/eshop/readme.md

 Architecture explained:

 - The application consists of 10 microservices.
-Each microservice is deployed with each own Helm chart.
+Each microservice is deployed with its own Helm chart.
 - In a real world scenario, each microservice (code, Dockerfile, Helm Chart, etc..) lives in each own github repo.
 - For simplicity in this demo, all application microservices charts are under the folder `services`